ltoenning/ltoenning/README.md

 # Hi there 👋

-I'm a master's student and software developer passionate about open source, simulation software (mainly flight/train simulation) and distributed systems with a strong background in **C++** and **Python**.
+I'm a master's student and software developer passionate about open source/data/knowledge, simulation software (mainly flight/train simulation) and distributed systems with a strong background in **C++** and **Python**.

 - 🎓 Currently pursuing my Master's degree
 - 💻 Software developer focused on distributed systems, robotics and networking